Skip to content

 So, what should – or what can – small business owners do?

-If you have cash reserves built up in your current account – either retained profits and/or money put aside to meet future tax liabilities, then now is the perfect time to open a business savings account.
+If you have cash reserves in your current account – either retained profits and/or money put aside to meet future tax liabilities, then now is the perfect time to open a business savings account.

 At the time of writing, you can earn up to 3 or 4% interest per year on your cash if you move it to a business savings account (aka a business deposit bank account).